 Once we have received your complaint, a relevant manager or senior practitioner will contact you to offer you a meeting within 10 working days to discuss your complaint.
 This meeting can be either face-to-face, or over the telephone if you prefer.
 We will discuss with you what can be done to resolve your complaint.

 We will then write to you within five working days of the discussion, to confirm the terms of the resolution of your complaint.

 You have the right to ask someone else to support you with making your complaint.

-If you are still unhappy following your discussion with a relevant manager and their letter to you under Stage 1 of the Complaints Procedure, you may ask to have another meeting or telephone discussion with a manager from Social Services.
+If you are still unhappy following your discussion with a relevant officer and their letter to you under Stage 1 of the complaints procedure, you may ask to have another meeting or telephone discussion with a manager from social services.

 - offer to meet with you to discuss your complaint